mcadoo300/EZAlias/README.md

 `git clone https://github.com/mcadoo300/EZAlias.git`
 ## Configuration
 You may need to change some file pathing depending on how you organize your aliases or depending on your shell.
-In `eza.sh` change the rc variable to point to the location of your aliases.
+In `eza.sh` change the src1 variable to point to the location of your aliases.
 By default the vairable is set to point at your `$HOME` directory and is set up for a z shell:
-`rc="$HOME/.zshrc"`
+`src1="$HOME/.zshrc"`
-> Note: It is possible to source aliases from different files.
+> Note: It is possible to source aliases from different file(s).
 If this is the case you should point rc to wherever you store your aliases.
+If you do use multiple sources for aliases you want to add all sources to src_list [which only stores src1 by default]

 If you would like to also use the manual page for this script, as well as create some of your own, you will need to move (or create a symlink) to the `eza.man` file.
 This file (eza.man) should be moved to (or a link created in)  `/usr/local/man/man1/eza.1`.